tendermint/tendermint/docs/tutorials/go-built-in.md

 Core application from scratch.
 It does not assume that you have any prior experience with Tendermint Core.

-Tendermint Core is Byzantine Fault Tolerant (BFT) middleware that takes a state transition machine - written in any programming language - and securely replicates it on many machines.
+Tendermint Core is a service that provides a Byzantine fault tolerant consensus engine for state-machine replication.
+The replicated state-machine, or "application", can be written in any language that can send and receive protocol buffer messages.

+This tutorial is written for Golang and uses Tendermint as a library, but applications not written in Go can use Tendermint to drive state-machine replication in a client-server model.

+This tutorial expects some understanding of the Go programming language.
-Although Tendermint Core is written in the Golang programming language, prior knowledge of it is not required for this guide.
-You can learn it as we go due to it's simplicity.
-However, you may want to go through [Learn X in Y minutes Where X=Go](https://learnxinyminutes.com/docs/go/) first to familiarize yourself with the syntax.
+If you have never written Go, you may want to go through [Learn X in Y minutes Where X=Go](https://learnxinyminutes.com/docs/go/) first to familiarize yourself with the syntax.

-By following along with this guide, you'll create a Tendermint Core project called kvstore, a (very) simple distributed BFT key-value store.
+By following along with this guide, you'll create a Tendermint Core application called kvstore, a (very) simple distributed BFT key-value store.

 > Note: please use a released version of Tendermint with this guide.
 The guides will work with the latest version.
 Please, do not use master.

-## Built-in app vs external app

-Running your application inside the same process as Tendermint Core will give you the best possible performance.

-For other languages, your application have to communicate with Tendermint Core through a TCP, Unix domain socket or gRPC.

 ## 1.1 Installing Go